 Canadian police had to deal with a strange, accidental US invasion on Sunday when approximately 1,500 Americans on rafts and pool floats in the St. Clair River accidentally crossed into Canada due to high winds.
-The Americans, who had been participating in an annual unsanctioned booze-fueled party called "Float Down" that started in Port Huron, Michigan, were then subsequently wet and stranded in Sarnia, Ontario for hours until 19 buses could pick them up to bring them back to their homeland.
+The Americans, who had been participating in an annual unsanctioned booze-fuelled party called "Float Down" that started in Port Huron, Michigan, were then subsequently wet and stranded in Sarnia, Ontario for hours until 19 buses could pick them up to bring them back to their homeland.

 "No one had [identification] or anything, they were unprepared to be stranded anywhere," Sarnia Police Service Staff Sergeant Scott Clarke told the Times Herald.
 "It was a bit of a nightmare, but we got through it," he added.
 "There were long waits and long lines, they were cold and wet, but they all made it home."